SKorean candidate takes tough line on NKorea nuclear program

 Meeting with foreign media on Friday, Yoon stressed the need to boost cooperation with Washington and Japan to make up for South Korea’s relative lack of ability to monitor North Korea’s advancing nuclear program.

-“At a time when North Korea refuses denuclearization, bolsters its nuclear armaments and continues provocative missile tests, it’s accepted as an obvious fact that we have to upgrade our sharing of reconnaissance and intelligence assets and military cooperation” with the U.S. and Japan, Yoon said.
+“At a time when North Korea refuses denuclearization, bolsters its nuclear armaments and continues provocative missile tests, it’s accepted as an obvious fact that we have to upgrade our sharing of reconnaissance and intelligence assets and military cooperation” with the U.S. and Japan, said Yoon, the People Power Party candidate.

 South Korea and Japan are both key U.S. allies in East Asia and host a total of about 80,000 American troops.
 But their three-way cooperation has been tested in recent years over history and trade disputes between Seoul and Tokyo stemming largely from Japan’s 1910-45 colonization of the Korean Peninsula.
 Moon’s government once threatened to terminate a trilateral intelligence-sharing agreement amid wrangling with Japan.